 This section is designed to teach students self-marketing by learning how to communicate their skills and achievements in writing and verbally.
 For most students career placements will provide a significant contribution to their resume and future job interview responses.
 Therefore mastery of the skills required in the Graduate Capabilities Section of the report will be critical to the student's success in gaining employment after graduation.
-Students are asked to select 3 different graduate capabilities from the list below and describe a placement situation to demonstrate the student's ability to perform the identified capability.
-Before writing this section please read the information directly below and refer to SAR structure of response in your unit resources handbook.
+Students are asked to select 2 different graduate capabilities from the list below and describe a placement situation using the SAR structure to demonstrate the student's ability to perform the identified capability.
+Before writing this section please read the information directly below.